rseah145/smw-term2/lesson_4_part_2/Theory.md

 * Multiple GP Link Order Setting
 <br>

-More [reference](https://learn.microsoft.com/en-us/archive/blogs/musings_of_a_technical_tam/group-policy-basics-part-2-understanding-which-gpos-to-apply) material for Blocking Policy Inheritance and Enforced Policies
+[Reference](https://learn.microsoft.com/en-us/archive/blogs/musings_of_a_technical_tam/group-policy-basics-part-2-understanding-which-gpos-to-apply) material for Blocking Policy Inheritance and Enforced Policies

 Blocking inheritance and enforced GPO are the features that may override or alter the normal policy application order effect